krish7x/krish7x/README.md

 ### Hi there 👋

+I’m Krishna Kumar, a Software Engineer and a tech Enthusiast, current working at Pickyourtrail.

 <!--
 **krish7x/krish7x** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.